cosmic-api/cosmic.py/docs/source/models.rst

 -----------

-A *schema* is a recursive JSON structure that mirrors the structure of the data is is meant to validate.
+A *schema* is a recursive JSON structure that mirrors the structure of the data it is meant to validate.

 .. note::